artsandmetaphysics/goodlifeodyssey/documents/the-iliad.md

 11. Agamemnon and others are injured; Nestor's plea to Patroclus
 12. Five Trojan battalions storm the wall; Hector breaks through
 13. Poseidon and the Aeantes' defend the ships
-14. Hera distracts Zeus; Ajax injures Hector
+14. Hera distracts Zeus; Poseidon rallies; Ajax injures Hector
 15. Zeus dismisses Poseidon; Apollo revives Hector and charges the ships
 16. Patroclus Fights and Dies
 17. Menelaus' Finest Hour